suno-ai/hackmit-starter-app/README.md

 SUNO_API_KEY=your_suno_api_key_here
 ```

-**🚨 Important:** Get your API key from the Suno booth at HackMIT 2025!
+**🚨 Important:** One of your team members should have received an email with your team's API key.
+If not, then please visit the Suno booth at HackMIT 2025!

 ### 2. Install and Run